 Swapping Rooms for a Better Layout

 A home’s floor plan is just as important (if not more) as the visual details and fixtures.
-Depending on your lifestyle, some arrangements will be preferred over others.
-Avid entertainers may want a kitchen open to the living area.
-Families with young children may want all the bedrooms next to each other or on the same floor.
-These Sweeten renovators all changed the floor plans of their spaces to improve flow and maximize potential.
+Depending on your lifestyle, some floor plans or layouts will work better than others.
+For example, avid entertainers may want a kitchen that opens to the living area.
+Or, families with young children may want all the bedrooms next to each other or on the same floor.
+But not everyone has the ideal home layout, and often, changing floor plans is crucial for achieving optimal flow.
+With the help of Sweeten general contractors, these homeowners all changed the floor plans of their spaces to maximize their home’s potential.

 Janet and Jerry planned to rent out three units in their townhouse, including the garden-level apartment.
-They decided to shuffle around the floor plan, moving the kitchen toward the front of the apartment, and turning the former kitchen into a new bedroom.
-This allowed the kitchen to be part of an open concept living space and gave the new sunny bedroom direct access to the outdoor garden.
+They decided to shuffle around the floor plan, moving the kitchen toward the front of the apartment.
+This process turned the former kitchen into a new bedroom.
+The change allowed for open concept living space and gave the new sunny bedroom direct access to the outdoor garden.

-Laura and Walter’s 700-square-foot apartment had most if its prewar charm intact, including a layout that wasn’t efficient for 21st-century living.
-A long, unnecessary hallway was taking up valuable square footage and the kitchen was cramped at the back of the residence.
+Laura and Walter’s 700-square-foot apartment had most of its prewar charm intact, including a layout that wasn’t efficient for 21st-century living.
+A long, unnecessary hallway took up valuable square footage, with the kitchen cramped into the back of the home.
 With their Sweeten contractor, they reconfigured the floor plan, swapping the kitchen and one bedroom, and turning what was formerly a bedroom into a den connected to the living room with glass doors.

 (Above) The bedroom and living space prerenovation